 Further to the contribution of funds, assets or even services (in the form of industry) to the company, shareholders obtain certain financial and political rights and obligations towards the company, which depend on the legal form of the company.

 In SAs and SARLs, the liability of the shareholders is limited to the amounts of their contributions, and their impact on the strategic direction and the operations of the company is limited to the powers expressly reserved by law or by Articles.
 The main powers belong to the management body.

 SCAs are constituted by the general partners, who have unlimited, joint and several liability for the company’s duties and by limited partners, who are liable up to the amount of their contributions (unless they perform the acts of management).

 Fair and equal treatment of shareholders is one of the key principles of corporate governance and also of the Companies Law.
-The X Principles and the Shareholders’ Rights Law require that companies respect the rights of their shareholders and ensure that all their shareholders receive equal treatment.
+The X Principles and the Shareholders’ Rights Law require that companies respect the rights of their shareholders and ensure that all their shareholders, majority or minority, receive equal treatment.
 Additionally, the X Principles oblige companies to define a policy of active communication with their shareholders.

 In SAs and SARLs, shareholders can only appoint or revoke the management and must abstain from carrying out acts of management.
 Otherwise, they may be held liable as de facto directors under some circumstances.
 Their involvement in the company’s management is limited to the functions reserved to them by law.

 The Articles may provide for some additional functions, such as, for example, approval of the company’s major transactions.
 However, any limitations to the powers of the management body are not valid vis-à-vis third parties, even if published.